seiji1997/seiji1997/README.md

 #### Some things about me:

 - 🔭 I work for an IT company as a Machine Learning Engineer.
-- 🌱 among other things, I’m learning Google Cloud, AWS, Data Engineering, Machine Learning, etc.
+- 🌱 Among other things, I’m learning Google Cloud, AWS, Data Engineering, Machine Learning, etc.
 - ⚡️ I'm looking to relocate abroad and find a job overseas in the upcoming years.
 Maybe in 2024.
 - 📫 How to reach me: find me on LinkedIn(Please refer to the following).
 - 📖 I also love writing.
 Check out my website in the bio.